-By analysing the code the tool also provides additional information about the class, the methods that have been inherited and the methods that have been overridden.
+By analysing the code the tools can also provide additional information about the class, the methods that have been inherited and the methods that have been overridden.

-The reference documentation produced is for programmers using the class(es) concerned, it does not include comments within methods intended for programmers editing the class source code in maintenance work.
+By using automatic tools reference documentation can be produced for programmers using the class(es) concerned, it does not include comments within methods intended for programmers editing the class source code in maintenance work.